awsdocs/amazon-vpc-user-guide/doc_source/working-with-vpcs.md

 1. Follow the directions in the wizard\.
 Select an AMI and an instance type and choose **Next: Configure Instance Details**\.
 **Note**
 If you want your instance to communicate over IPv6, you must select a supported instance type\.
-All current generation instance types, except M3 and G2, support IPv6 addresses\.
+All current generation instance types support IPv6 addresses\.

 1. On the **Configure Instance Details** page, ensure that you have selected the required VPC in the **Network** list, then select the subnet in to which to launch the instance\.
 Keep the other default settings on this page and choose **Next: Add Storage**\.